 In this section, list all the key stakeholders, contributors, and points of contact within the project with their assigned roles.
 You'll need a primary point of contact for the project, plus a person responsible for the final sign-off on all project deliverables.

-Make sure all the details are listed, including their name, email address, and phone number.
+Make sure to list all the details, including their name, email address, and phone number.
 Remember to include any third-parties involved in the project, such as copywriters or web developers.

 Questions to address: